Berdir/tmgmt/translators/tmgmt_local/README.txt

 - Provide translation services

   The user can assign jobs to himself (assuming he has the right skills) and execute the translation.
-Adds a 'Translate' link to the Navigation menu.
+Adds a 'Translate' link to the User menu.

 - Administer translation tasks

   Assign jobs to other users for translation.
-Adds a 'Manage Translate Tasks' to the Navigation menu.
+Adds a 'Manage Translate Tasks' to the User Menu.

 Getting started